o7-machinehum/Worlds/README.md

 * The Worlds Engine
 * The World Smart Contract

+## TODO
+  - Functionality
+    - The client needs a way to deposit items into the world.
+  - Security
+    - The Serverside Worlds engine needs a whitelist of commands that it can execute (security hole)
+  - Code Cleanliness
+    - The Serverside Worlds engine needs to be cleaned up.
+There should be more common files between the client side and serverside Engines.
+    - The port situation is somewhat confusing.

 ## Worlds Smart Contract
 The Worlds Smart Contact (WSC) is an EOS contract that is responsible for managing player assets and WOR.
 WOR is a token that can be staked against items and used as a means of currency.
 The contract is still under development and subject to change!